LouiseSteward/learn/palliative-care-for-children/text/13-appendix-i.md

 1. Wash and sterilise hands.
 2. Put on gloves.
 3. Prefill butterfly needle and tubing with normal saline.
+4. Clean the site with Chlorhexidine 2%/alcohol swab (left to right, then up and down) for 15 seconds.
+Allow the skin to dry.
+5. Remove protective sheet from needle.
+6. Pinch a roll of tissue (approx. 2.5 cm) around the insertion site.
+7. Grasp and hold the pebbled side wings of the butterfly needle with bevel down, insert at a 45 degree angle to skin, insert the entire length of the needle into the skin.
+8. If blood appears in the tubing; discard the needle and start again with a new needle.
+9. Stick down the wings and the tubing securely.
+Loop the tubing to prevent it from dislodging.
+10. Attach to syringe driver tubing, place the syringe in the syringe driver and start infusion

 > ![Figure 11-b]({{ images }}/11-b.svg)
-{:.figure}

-1. Clean the site with Chlorhexidine 2%/alcohol swab (left to right, then up and down) for 15 seconds.
-Allow the skin to dry.
-2. Remove protective sheet from needle.
-3. Pinch a roll of tissue (approx. 2.5 cm) around the insertion site.
-4. Grasp and hold the pebbled side wings of the butterfly needle with bevel down, insert at a 45 degree angle to skin, insert the entire length of the needle into the skin.
-{:start="4"}
+{:.figure.column-width}

 > ![Figure 11-c]({{ images }}/11-c.svg)
-{:.figure}

-1. If blood appears in the tubing; discard the needle and start again with a new needle.
-2. Stick down the wings and the tubing securely.
-Loop the tubing to prevent it from dislodging.
-3. Attach to syringe driver tubing, place the syringe in the syringe driver and start infusion {:start="8"}
+{:.figure.medium}